Wirecloud/wirecloud/docs/user_guide.md

 All workspaces can be embedded, but take into account that access rules are the same that applies when using the workspace directly from WireCloud.
-If you don't make the workspace public, you will require users to be logged in WireCloud and having enough access permission.
+If you don't make the workspace public, you will require users to be logged in in WireCloud and having permission to access it.
-This make changing sharing settings of the workspace a first step before embedding mashups into other web pages.
+This makes changing the sharing settings of the workspace a first step before embedding mashups into other web pages.

-You can also obtain the code you have to copy & paste into other web pages following those steps:
+You can also obtain the code you have to copy & paste into other web pages by following these steps:

 1. Click on the workspace menu button and click *Embed*:
     <img src="../images/user_guide/wiring/embed_workspace_entry.png" srcset="../images/user_guide/wiring/embed_workspace_entry.png 2x" alt="*Embed* workspace option"/>

-1. A new window showing you the code for embedding the mashup.
-Copy & paste it into you HTML document.
+1. A new window appears, showing you the code for embedding the mashup.
+Copy & paste it into your HTML document.
     <img src="../images/user_guide/wiring/embed_workspace_dialog.png" srcset="../images/user_guide/wiring/embed_workspace_dialog.png 2x" alt="Embed workspace dialog"/>

 Additional sources of information